-The Ministry has commenced a review of the schools sector payroll to ensure compliance with the Holidays Act 2003.
-The initial phase of this review has identified areas of non-compliance.
-The Ministry has recognised an estimated provision based on the analysis of sample data, which may not be wholly representative of the total dataset for Teacher and Support Staff Entitlements.
-A more accurate estimate will be possible after further analysis of non-compliance has been completed, and this work is ongoing.
-Final calculations and potential impact on any specific individual will not be known until further detailed analysis has been completed.
+The Ministry's review of the schools sector payroll to ensure compliance with the Holidays Act 2003 is ongoing.
+The current phase of this review is to design potential solutions for any compliance breaches discovered in the initial phase of the Programme.
+Final calculations and potential impact on any specific individual will not be known until further detailed analysis and solutions have been completed.

-To the extent that any obligation cannot reasonably be quantified at 31 December 2019, a contingent liability for the school may exist.
+To the extent that any obligation cannot reasonably be quantified at 31 December 2020, a contingent liability for the school may exist.